PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

-# Updating Elements (changing elements in active window)
+# Updating Elements (changing element's values in an active window)

-If you want to change Elements in your window after the window has been created, then you will call the Element's Update method.
+If you want to change an Element's settings in your window after the window has been created, then you will call the Element's Update method.

 **NOTE** a window **must be Read or Finalized** before any Update calls can be made.
+Also, not all settings available to you when you created the Element are available to you via its `Update` method.

 Here is an example of updating a Text Element